antofic/GraphCodable/Docs/UserGuide.md

 To register a decodable type ``myType`` , you simply call ``myType.register()``.

-We suggest creating a function like the following **in your app main module**:
+I suggest creating a function like the following **in your app main module**:
 ```swift

 func initializeGraphCodable() {